alphastrata/wgpu-prac-v2/post.md

 Surely it's possible to do _better_?

+> A side note: this seems... slow, but creating pipelines is time consuming so, we should (according to all the videos, and tutorial content) reuse them... not sure how we do that yet.

 # Addressing all the buffers, in a nicer fashion

 Allegedly (and [I found this](https://wgpu.rs/doc/wgpu/struct.Features.html#associatedconstant.STORAGE_RESOURCE_BINDING_ARRAY) by reading the wgpu sourcecode, not docs or GH issues, or tutorials, that is really the reason I sat down and begun cataloging all this...)